Neru (film): Critical response

 Nirmal Narayanan of International Business Times India commented that "Neru is not a fully-fledged commercial entertainer.
 But it is an emotional courtroom drama which will make you thrill until the credit starts rolling".
 He particularly praised the acting of Mohanlal and Anaswara, and the background score.
 Pavithra A. of The Week called it an "engaging courtroom drama" and concluded that "Jeethu Joseph's touch is evident throughout the film, reminding me of Drishyam and its sequel".
 She praised Mohanlal, Anaswara, and Siddique and rated 3 out of 5 stars.
 Rating 3 out of 5 stars, Cris from The News Minute described it a "poignant court drama" and added that "despite its amateurish setting, Neru becomes an important film with a few careful arguments, strongly worded and delivered by its key actors, from Mohanlal to Anaswara Rajan".

 Swathi P. Ajith of Onmanorama wrote, "Neru is undeniably a satisfying and enjoyable watch, marking a successful return for Mohanlal in more serious roles.
 Witnessing Mohanlal portraying a lawyer and participating in thrilling courtroom debates for the case is truly refreshing."
 Anandu Suresh of The Indian Express gave 2.5 out of 5 stars and wrote that Mohanlal's performance makes the "150-minute runtime feel less prolonged.
 By fully immersing himself in the narrative and the filmmaker’s vision, Mohanlal avoids letting his star persona become a burden to the story.
 He adeptly portrays the role of Vijayamohan with precision, balancing the character’s vulnerability and abilities without overshadowing Vijayamohan’s ordinary nature".

 Netizens pointed out that the film has similarities with the plot and climax scenes of Sketch Artist II: Hands That See, and that this is an inspired remake of it.

 Box office

 Neru collected ₹30 crore worldwide in 5 days of its release.
 It reached the ₹50 crore mark within 8 days of its release.
 The film crossed ₹60 crore globally in 11 days.
 The film grossed ₹75.25 crore on its 15th day with an overseas collection of ₹29.50 crore and a domestic gross of ₹45.75 crore.
 The film reached the ₹80 crore mark in 18 days.
 The film has grossed ₹84.50 crore worldwide by collecting ₹51.50 crore from India and ₹33 crore from overseas.
 In its final theatrical run, Neru grossed ₹86 crore worldwide.

 Plagiarism allegations

-The allegations arose when Deepu K Unni filed a case with the Kerala HC that Jeethu Joseph and Santhi Mayadevi had plagiarized the script that he had written.
-Deepu alleged that he had met Jeethu and Santhi and narrated the story.
+The allegations arose when Deepu K Unni filed a case with the Kerala HC, alleging that Jeethu Joseph and Santhi Mayadevi had plagiarized the script that he had written.
+Deepu claimed that he had met Jeethu and Santhi and had narrated the story to him.